David Chambers (congressman)

-David Chambers (November 25, 1780 – August 8, 1864) was a United States Representative from Ohio.
+David Chambers (November 25, 1780 – August 8, 1864) was an early-American printer and War of 1812 veteran who served one term as a United States Representative from Ohio from 1821 to 1823.

 Early life and career

 Born in Allentown, Pennsylvania, Chambers was tutored by his father.
 He served as a confidential express rider for President George Washington during the Whisky Insurrection in 1794.
 Beginning in 1796, he learned the art of printing while working in a newspaper office under Benjamin Franklin Bache.
 He moved to Zanesville, Ohio, in 1810, where he established a newspaper and was elected State printer.
 During the War of 1812, he volunteered as an aide-de-camp to Major General Lewis Cass.

 He served as recorder and mayor of Zanesville, and as a member of the Ohio House of Representatives in 1814, 1828, from 1836 to 1838, 1841, and 1842.

 He served as clerk of the Ohio State Senate in 1817 and the court of common pleas of Muskingum County from 1817 to 1821.